esrf-bliss/Lima-camera-arinax/doc/index.rst

   getCurrImageType/getDefImageType(): it can change if the video mode change (see HwVideo capability).

-  setCurrImageType(): It only supports Bpp8 and Bpp16.
+  setCurrImageType(): It only supports Bpp8.

 * HwSync

-  get/setTrigMode(): the only supported mode are IntTrig, IntTrigMult and ExtTrigMult.
+  get/setTrigMode(): the only supported mode are IntTrig.

 Optional capabilities
 .....................